-We have conjured up some Halloween fun that fits in line with the safe CDC guidelines for low risk activities.
-But thanks to paper, cardboard and a lot of imagination, they score high on the fun factor.
+We have conjured up some Halloween fun using paper, cardboard and a lot of imagination!

 There is no end to the Halloween crafts and decorations you can make with paper.
 String garlands of paper cut outs up and down the halls - think strands of white ghosts, orange pumpkins and black bats.
 Or, instead of carving jack-o-lanterns, have the family participate in a paper pumpkin decorating contest.
 Create a template to cut out the pumpkin and have each family member decorate them by coloring them in or gluing bits of paper on them.
 You can also print off our Halloween-themed coloring page for a little humor.

 Put a new spin on the face mask

 Instead of putting together a costume from head to toe, concentrate on characters whose heads are the main attraction and create masks out of paper and cardboard boxes – think lions, doctors, robots, witches.
 Really the only limit is your imagination.
 And don’t forget to let your pets in on the fun!

 Have a movie night

 Have a spooky movie night with kid friendly Halloween movies like Hocus Pocus or Goosebumps and set up the living room like a movie theater or, if the weather is nice, outside in the yard.
 Create a spooky concession stand by placing boxed candies and cardboard tubs of popcorn on a table.
 Don’t have room to make a stand?
 No problem!
 You can create individual concession trays for treats exactly like they have in the movie theaters.
 Fill them with a drink, hotdog, popcorn and even a candy box.
 Depending on the number of treats included, the boxes can range in size from small, like shoe boxes, to large, like a copy paper box top.